 - using digital technology to grow and engage audiences.

 Download Arts, culture, recreation and tourism chapter (PDF, 418KB).

 Finalising the strategy

-It will be supported by seven Regional Infrastructure Plans that are being progressively developed from late 2021 and into 2022.
-Drawing on this strategy’s priorities, these plans will be developed through targeted consultation with key regional stakeholders through a place-based approach to help prioritise regionally significant infrastructure needs.
+It will be supported by seven Regional Infrastructure Plans that are being progressively developed from late 2021 into 2022.
+Drawing on the strategy’s priorities, these plans will be developed through targeted consultation with key regional stakeholders through a place-based approach to help prioritise regionally significant infrastructure needs.